Bow2ai/php-imageboards/README.md

 472 lines.
 May or may not be better than adelia1, depending on how server is set up.
 Personally, i like adelia1 better.
 White‑space handling	Any run of two or more newlines is collapsed to one newline, so a pasted wall of blank lines now renders with the minimum possible vertical gap (one br>).
 Security / prod hardening	• expose_php disabled
 • session cookie made Secure automatically when the site is served over HTTPS, kept Strict/HttpOnly otherwise
 • extra defence‑in‑depth headers (Referrer‑Policy, Permissions‑Policy, X‑Permitted‑Cross‑Domain‑Policies)

+Whitespace tightening – normalizeWhitespace() now uses '/\n{2,}/' instead of '/\n{3,}/', so there is never a blank line, only a single <br>.

+Headers & php.ini flags – added ini_set('expose_php','0') and three security headers; session cookie is marked Secure automatically when HTTPS is detected.

+No functional logic altered – DB schema, routing, uploads, CSRF, rendering all behave exactly as before, just with tidier output and stronger defaults for production deployment.

 # Note- since php is not that great, i am not going to make any more imageboards besides the "adelia" series.
 I will work on them every so often.
 Mostly, i will be working with Rust -, because php is just silly.